Hanfu: Tang dynasty and Five dynasties and Ten kingdoms period

-The Tang dynasty represents a golden age in China's history, where the arts, sciences and economy were thriving.
+The Tang dynasty represents a golden age in China's history, when the arts, sciences and economy were thriving.
 Female dress and personal adornments in particular reflected the new visions of this era, which saw unprecedented trade and interaction with cultures and philosophies alien to Chinese borders.
-Although it still continues the clothing of its predecessors such as Han and Sui dynasties, fashion during the Tang dynasty was also influenced by its cosmopolitan culture and arts.
+Although it still continues the clothing of its predecessors such as Han and Sui dynasties, fashion during the Tang dynasty was also influenced by its cosmopolitan culture and art.
 Where previously Chinese women had been restricted by the old Confucian code to closely wrapped, concealing outfits, female dress in the Tang dynasty gradually became more relaxed, less constricting and even more revealing.
-The Tang dynasty also saw the ready acceptance and syncretisation with Chinese practice, of elements of foreign culture by the Han Chinese.
+The Tang dynasty also saw the ready acceptance, and syncretisation with Chinese practices, of elements of foreign culture by the Han Chinese.
 The foreign influences prevalent during Tang China included cultures from Gandhara, Turkestan, Persia and Greece.
-The stylistic influences of these cultures were fused into Tang-style clothing without any one particular culture having especial prominence.
+The stylistic influences of these cultures were fused into Tang-style clothing without any one particular culture having special prominence.

-An example of foreign influence on Tang's women clothing is the use of garment with a low-cut neckline.
-Women were also allowed to fashioned themselves into hufu.
-Popular menswear such as Persian-style round collared robes with tight sleeves and a central band decorated with flowers on the front was also popular among Tang dynasty's women; this Persian-style round collared robe is different from the local worn yuanlingpao.
+An example of foreign influence on Tang women's clothing is the use of garments with a low-cut neckline.
+Women were also allowed to fashion themselves in hufu.
+Popular menswear such as Persian-style round collared robes with tight sleeves and a central band decorated with flowers on the front was also popular among the Tang dynasty's women; this Persian-style round collared robe is different from the local worn yuanlingpao.
 Long Persian trousers and knickers were also worn by women as a result of the cultural and economic exchanges which took place.
-Stripped trousers were also worn.
+Striped trousers were also worn.
 The Chinese trousers during this period were narrow compared to the dashao and the dakouku which were worn in the preceding dynasties.
 In the 7th and 8th centuries, the kuapao, which originated from Central Asia could be worn by men and were also used as main garment for cross-dressing attendants or could be draped across the shoulders like a cloak.